 There is no statutory requirement to provide a severance package or redundancy compensation to terminated staff.
 Parties may include a contractual entitlement in the relevant employment agreement.
-Redundancy compensation is common in CEAs but less common for employees employed on IEAs.
+Redundancy compensation is common in CEAs, but less common for IEA employees.

 There is no statutory definition of serious misconduct.
 Many employment agreements or policy documents set out examples of what the employer considers to be serious misconduct.
 Common examples include theft, fraud, gross negligence or gross insubordination.
-The Employment Court has emphasised that a definition of serious misconduct is not possible, but it is generally considered to be conduct that deeply impairs or is destructive of the relationship of trust and confidence between the employer and employee.
+The employment court has emphasised that a definition of serious misconduct is not possible, but it is generally considered to be conduct that deeply impairs or is destructive to the relationship of trust and confidence between the employer and employee.

 There is no statutory requirement to enter into any agreement when an employment relationship is ended by termination.
 Where problems have arisen in an employment relationship, the parties may agree to enter into a Record of Settlement under Section 149 of the Employment Relations Act 2000 to bring the employment to an end and settle the differences between them.

 A Record of Settlement can include any term as agreed by the parties, but such terms must acknowledge that the employee has not forgone any minimum employment entitlements.
 A mediator from the Ministry of Business, Innovation and Employment then signs the Record of Settlement in accordance with the Employment Relations Act 2000.
 Once a mediator has signed the Record of Settlement, it can only be challenged in very limited circumstances.